aghaynes/misc/github/readme.md

   * [ggplot2](https://ggplot2.tidyverse.org/))
 * bug reports/issue tracking

-Could also use it as a repository for the code behind a paper, although something more static more be more suitable (e.g. zenodo?), as you can change things on github.
+Could also use it as a repository for the code behind a paper or a project (e.g. an [RCT analysis MINDUSA RCT](https://github.com/jenniferthompson/MINDUSARCT) and [data management/cleaning](https://github.com/jenniferthompson/MINDUSADataMgmt)), although something more static more be more suitable (e.g. [zenodo](https://zenodo.org/)), as you can change things on github.

 Also useful for saving chunks of code that might be useful again (like a dropbox).

-Doesnt have to be R code, could be anything.
+Doesnt have to be R code, could be anything (other languages, data, even binaries).

 ### What I do
 1. fork/create a repo online